-The next five model bills remove Critical Race Theory and action civics from public K-12 classrooms.
-The Partisanship Out of Civics Act is the most important bill in the entire Model K-12 Civics Code, because it removes discriminatory ideologies and action civics from social studies classes (Partisanship Out of Civics Act), eliminate service-learning pedagogy entirely from public K-12 schools (Classroom Learning Act), prevent identity-politics distortions of the curriculum (Schools Nondiscrimination Act), and prevent public schools from grading students for their level of commitment to any value or attitude that requires assent to any philosophy or political framework (Values Assessment Act).
-We also list the state statutes that authorize action civics, service learning, project-based assessment, and community service, and which should be repealed (Action Civics Repeal).
+Five model bills remove discriminatory ideologies and action civics from public K-12 classrooms.
+The Partisanship Out of Civics Act is the most important bill in the entire Model K-12 Civics Code, because it removes discriminatory ideologies and action civics from social studies classes.
+Three other bills eliminate service-learning pedagogy entirely from public K-12 schools (Classroom Learning Act), prevent identity-politics distortions of the curriculum (Schools Nondiscrimination Act), and prevent public schools from grading students for their level of commitment to any value or attitude that requires assent to any philosophy or political framework (Values Assessment Act).
+Action Civics Repeal lists the state statutes that authorize action civics, service learning, project-based assessment, and community service, and which should be repealed.

-The next six model bills reform public school administration to ensure that education administrators comply with laws removing Critical Race Theory and action civics.
+Three model bills reform public school administration to ensure that education administrators comply with laws removing Critical Race Theory and action civics.
 These bills include a requirement to make publicly accessible both school documents (Academic Transparency Act) and school expenditures (Financial Transparency Act), as well as a bill to create born-open documents at both the K-12 and university level (Born-Open Documents Act).
 They also prohibit school districts from doing business with contractors that discriminate by using Critical Race Theory policies (Contractor Nondiscrimination Act).
-Two model bills strengthen parental control over school boards by shifting school board election dates to the same day as the general election (School Board Election Date Act) and by establishing straightforward procedures by which to recall school board members (School Board Member Recall Act).
-Another model bill gives the state legislature and the governor the power to veto a state academic standard proposed by the Education Department (Legislative Review Act).